servicetitan/Stl.Fusion/README.md

   to `IsConsistent == false` state
 * **GC-friendly** &ndash; if you know about
   [Pure Computed Observables](https://knockoutjs.com/documentation/computed-pure.html)
-  from Knockout.js, you understand the problem. `IComputed` solves it even better &ndash;
+  from Knockout, you understand the problem. `IComputed` solves it even better &ndash;
   dependent-dependency relationships are explicit there, and the reference pointing from dependency-to-dependent is [weak](https://en.wikipedia.org/wiki/Weak_reference), so any dependent `IComputed` is available for GC unless it's referenced by something